 This is the reason low D3 can lead to a range of symptoms including fatigue, low motivation, cognitive impairment, muscle weakness, and a general feeling of not being well.

-With advancing age the skin has a harder time producing vitamin D.
+With advancing age the skin has a harder time producing sufficient vitamin D.

 - You are using sunscreen as part of your daily routine.